 Download the tool

-I’ve made the tool available on the TechNet Gallery.
+I’ve made the tool available in our GitHub repository.

 This tool is written in PowerShell and the minimum required version is 3.
 For updating the content source location of any Deployment Types for Applications, access to certain DLL’s is required.
 These files are available when the ConfigMgr console is installed on the system the tool is being executed on.
 For all other object types like e.g. Packages or Boot Images, there’re no requirements.
 You’re able to resize this tool to get a better view of the data grid view, simply just drag in any of the corners as you’d normally do.